munkeops/ZeekDoc/README.md

 Unlike many other IDS such as Snort and Suricata, Zeek is a hybrid of both anomaly and rule based techniques.
 Zeek engine structure is indeed very efficient and useful as it creates incoming traffic into a series of events which can be either treated or left as is.
 An event could be anything like a a new connection , a new ssh connection or anything.
 The real power of Zeek comes with the Policy Script interpreter.
 This engine has its own scripting language (Bro/Zeek scripts eg anomaly.zeek) which comes with its own custom made data types and data structures tailored for the use of dealing with network data.
 Hence Zeek is able to give huge control and power to the user to be able to analyse the data in ways which would have proven very difficult before making it a decent choice to be used as an HIDS too.
 The user can now generate custom rules and notifications for any particular scenario and so doesent have to rely on predefined rules.
 Zeek can mimic anything that the conventional rules based IDS such as Snort and Suricata can do with the added advantage of customisability.
 A network activity in one subnet may be deemed illegal while not in another, this is where Zeek plays its trump card.
 <br><br>
 Now Zeek is not just merely an IDS, due to its powerful scripting nature it can be used to perform various complex tasks such as incident response, forensics, file extraction, and hashing among other capabilities.
-Due to its Policy engine we can provide custom scripts to performs certain operations on incoming traffic at any time.
-Zeek is a logging based IDS, that means it provides log files with well documented extracted data from the network activiity which can be used for forensics in the term that some activity occured.
-The user can also right custom scripts to log additional informations based only any sort of patterm detections etc.
+Due to its Policy engine we can provide custom scripts to perform certain operations on incoming traffic at any time.
+Zeek is a logging based IDS, that means it provides log files with well documented extraction data from the network activity which can be used for forensics in the term that some activity occured.
+The user can also write custom scripts to log additional computed information or specific parts of the connection based on the given script.
 <br><br>
 Further useful links to know more about zeek:
 <br>https://zeek.org/